-From the bridge by the falls, follow the track uphill and just past the sheep pens, turn left and through the gate.
-Follow the track through a second gate, to the ancient ruins of Berbeth, which stand among magnificent old beech trees, the glade completed with hundreds of daffodils in early spring (pic of daffodils and lambs).
-The Stevenson family lived here for generations and their hospitality and generosity were legend.
+From the bridge by the falls, follow the track uphill.
+Just past the sheep pens, turn left and through the gate.
+Follow the track through a second gate, to the ancient ruins of Berbeth, which stand among magnificent old beech trees, the glade carpeted with thousands of daffodils in early spring.
+The Stevenson family lived here for generations and their hospitality and generosity were legendary.

-Beyond Berbeth, the track passes the Ladies' Loch on the right and then, through mature woodland, over the Craigengillan approach and onward to the old stone bridge over the River Doon, built by French prisoners of war (picture).
+Beyond Berbeth, the track passes the Ladies' Loch on the right and then, through mature woodland, over the Craigengillan approach and onward to the old stone bridge over the River Doon, built by French prisoners of war.

 After crossing the bridge, turn right and follow the path to a ford over the Parkelly Burn.
-Go through the gate and follow the riverside tack (river on your right) past a magnificent old lime tree to the wooden bridge at the bottom of Ness Glen.
+Go through the gate and follow the riverside track (river on your right) past a magnificent old lime tree to the wooden bridge at the bottom of Ness Glen.

-Ness Glen to Loch Doon APPROX ??
-MILES
+Ness Glen to Loch Doon APPROX 1.46 km

-Ness Glen is a Site of Special Scientific Interest (SSSI).
+Ness Glen is a spectacular river gorge and a Site of Special Scientific Interest (SSSI), and famous for its 162 species of mosses.

-From the left bank of the River Doon, ascend the few steps next to the suspension bridge, that lead to the upper path through fine old timber which offers views down to the gorge below and the hills above.
-Continue for approx X miles to the Loch Doon Dam, where there is an excellent small cafe (The RoundHouse) and the opportunity to watch the ospreys in their nest on the far shore.

-For the return journey, follow the path back to the base of the dam (about 100 yards) and turn right.
-From here, the path follows the very edge of the river, the steep banks covered with an incredible diversity of mosses and ferns (picture of Heart Stone).
+From the left bank of the River to the suspension bridge that leads to the upper path, through fine old timber and views down to the gorge below and the hills above.
+Continue for approx 1km to the Loch Doon Dam, where there is an excellent small cafe (The Round House) and the opportunity to watch in some years the ospreys in their nest on the far shore.
+For the return journey, follow the path back to the base of the dam (about 100 metres) and turn right.
+From here, the path follows the very edge of the river, the steep banks covered with an incredible diversity of mosses and ferns.